Better quality products is fixing one pain point at a time

 Why do we assume complex problems have simple, universal solutions?

-In this memory: Joel Montvelisky
+In this moment: Joel Montvelisky

 I like what Joel says here.